prebid/prebid.github.io/dev-docs/get-started-with-prebid-server.md

 {: .alert.alert-info :}
 **OpenRTB Endpoint**
 If your `s2sConfig.endpoint` points to a url containing the path `/openrtb2/`, such as the AppNexus-hosted endpoint https://prebid.adnxs.com/pbs/v1/openrtb2/auction', Prebid will communicate with that endpoint using the OpenRTB protocol.

 {: .alert.alert-info :}
+**Aliasing Prebid Server only bidders**
+If you wish to set/use an alias for a Prebid Server only bidder, simply list the alias in your `s2sConfig.bidders` field and call the [`pbjs.aliasBidder` method](http://prebid.org/dev-docs/publisher-api-reference.html#module_pbjs.aliasBidder) in your prebid code (prior to the `pbjs.requestBids`) to register the alias.

+{: .alert.alert-info :}
 **Additional `cookieSet` details**